WABA Signature Rides- Ride Guide

 Participants should navigate using the physical cue sheet provided in their check-in packet, or with free turn-by-turn navigation on their smartphone using the Ride with GPS app.

-Will there be ride marshals?
+Will there be Ride Marshals?

 Yes.
 Ride Marshals are volunteers who are there to help participants navigate and offer encouragement and support.